 The Infinity Project is a national leader in high-tech engineering curriculum for secondary schools.
 Developed by renowned university engineering professors and education experts, this innovative program sparks students to pursue careers in science, technology, engineering and math (STEM).
 Hundreds of high schools, middle schools, and colleges across the nation and abroad are utilizing this exciting STEM program to educate the technology leaders of future.

 Visioneering celebrates the ways that engineering makes a difference in the world around us.
 At its core, Visioneering exposes students to various fields of engineering, the design process, team work, presentation and problem solving skills.
-Now in its 14th year, Visioneering will take place Saturday, February 22, 2014 at the newly renovated Moody Coliseum on the SMU campus.
+First held in 2000 around National Engineers Week, Visioneering is an annual event held in Moody Coliseum on the SMU campus.